niksaz/spbau-formal-languages/README.md

 [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format.
 It should be a digraph.
 Every edge should be a letter.
 Node's name is arbitrary.

-Initial and final states are represented by color.
-Color vertex red for it to be an initial state.
-Green color represents final states.
+Initial and final states are represented by node attributes.
+Color a node green for it to be an initial state. "doublecircle" shape represents a final state.

 For example:

 ```
 digraph {
-    0 [color="red"]
+    0 [color="green"]
-    3 [color="green"]
+    3 [shape="doublecircle"]
-    4 [color="green"]
+    4 [shape="doublecircle"]
-    5 [color="green"]
+    5 [shape="doublecircle"]

     0 -> 1 [label="a"]
     1 -> 2 [label="a"]